savelyevdm/android-arch-components-sample/README.md

 The MIT License

-Copyright (c) 2017 Savelyev Daniil
+Copyright (c) 2017, Daniil Savelyev.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal